Published By Janet Gershen-Siegel at December 2nd, 2018

 But there are various other credit cards and lines that few know about that are available for startups, poor credit, or even if you have no financials.

 Many credit line types which most entrepreneurs picture come from standard banks and conventional banks use SBA loans as their principal loan product for small business owners.
 This is because SBA insures as much as 90% of the loan in the case of default.

 These credit lines are the hardest to qualify for because you must qualify with SBA and the bank.

 There are two primary kinds of SBA loans you can normally get.
 One form is called CAPLines.
-There are in fact five types of CAPLines that can work for your business.
+There are in fact a few types of CAPLines that can work for your business.

 You can also acquire a smaller loan amount faster using the SBA Express program.
 The majority of these programs offer BOTH loans and revolving lines of credit.